-We note that unless symmetry is exploited to reduce dimensionality, the resulting PDE is local, and thus the additional approximation that we made above (cancelation of termsof type i) is not necessary.
-Thus triple jump approach generally does not involve assumptions, other than those inherent in the heterogeneous expansion.

-Depending on the system the method of characteristics may not be appropriate, for the final step of the triple jump.
-However, in any case this step profits from well-developed PDE theory, such that analytic solutions should in many cases be possible.
+The relative benefits of each method will vary depending on the resulting PDEs and are thus model dependent.

+We observed that the additional assumption $lA_{k,l}=kB_{k,l}$ which we made in the simplified treatment of the system, has the unexpected effect of removing the link correlations from the active steady state.
+This is interesting because similar correlations are the main cause of inaccuracies in moment expansions.
+A detailed investigation of why the additional assumption causes these correlations to vanish could yield new insights into the emergence of correlations in general adaptive network models.
+Thereby it could lead to the discovery of approximation schemes that accommodate such correlations better than current approaches.

+For the adaptive voter model, it is known that the heterogeneous approximation we utilise here provides only qualitative results \cite{momentrev}.
+However, heterogeneous expansions provide an excellent approximation in other models \cite{marceau,gleeson}.
+We hope our methodology will be a useful tool in these instances.
+Beyond analytical solution of the PDEs for simple systems, the perspective that is opened up here is to transfer insights from PDE theory to the analysis of adaptive networks.
+Such insights concern for instance results on information flow and uniqueness of solutions and may thus lead to a deeper understanding of network dynamics.

+\ack This work was partly funded by the EPSRC through the Bristol Centre for Complexity Sciences (BCCS) and grant EP/K031686/1.